18F/tis-discovery/research/protocols/agency-management.md

 Interviews can be conducted tutti (the whole team) or as a pair (one interviewer and one recorder).
 More on this in the [18F method card on interviews](https://methods.18f.gov/discover/stakeholder-and-user-interviews/).

-__Note: All team members recording or conducting interviews must be familiar with research ethics and, specifically, PII concerns.
-The team will huddle about this before the first TTS-external interview.__
+All team members recording or conducting interviews must be familiar with research ethics and, specifically, PII concerns.
+The team will huddle about this before the first TTS-external interview.

-## Affinity Diagramming

-Structuring the team’s gathered information and observations into findings and themes.
-More on this in the [method card on affinity diagramming](https://methods.18f.gov/decide/affinity-diagramming/).

-### Intro
+### Intro _(5 minutes)_

-Thank you for taking the time to speak with us today.
+*Thank you for taking the time to speak with us today.*

-We are working to better understand the challenges agencies face when forming project teams of federal and contractor staff.
-We’re specifically interested in your experience forming teams of technologists, and managing teams composed of both feds and contractors.
-Learning more about this space and your challenges will help us work to lower hurdles and improve the experience.
+*We like to start by getting a housekeeping item out of the way.
+When conducting research at 18F we take a moment to ensure there is “informed consent” to conduct the interview.
+“Informed consent” is a fancy way of saying “make sure that participants know what they’re getting into and are okay with it.”
+We will take notes today but those notes will not be attributed to your name.
+At the conclusion of our research it’s likely that we will create a document outlining our findings, and we **may** use direct quotations from the notes today, but - again - these, if used, would not be attributed to you.
+We may also publish these research findings publicly using a publicly available Github repository which we’re happy to share with you.
+The raw notes from our conversation today will **not** be published.*

-You don’t have to answer any question you don’t want to answer and we can stop at any point.
+*You don’t have to answer any question you don’t want to answer, at any time you can ask us to stop taking notes, and we can stop at any point.*

-Any questions or concerns before we begin?
+*Any questions or concerns before we begin?*

-### Warm up
+### Warm up _(10 minutes)_

+*Ok, now that we’re past the bureaucratic stuff, let’s get started.
+We’re working to better understand the challenges agencies face when building technology teams to meet agency missions.*  We are very interested in learning how agencies, such as yours, leverage both employees and contractors to complete projects, and what you would ideally like to see in this process.

-Please tell us a little about your role and exposure to the our area of interest
+Please tell us a little about your agency role and exposure to the technology team building process

-### Questions
+### Questions _(25 minutes)_

 *more specific than framing questions, and aligned with framing questions*